 Temagami

-From 1989 to 1992, AFER focused its research on the old growth pine forests in Temagami.
-Before the initiation of AFER and it’s predecessor the, Tall Pines Project (under Peter Quinby), not a single Ontario newspaper mentioned Ontario’s ancient or old-growth forests.
+From 1989 to 1992, AFER focused its research on the old-growth pine forests in Temagami.
+Before the initiation of AFER and it’s predecessor, the Tall Pines Project (under Peter Quinby), not a single Ontario newspaper mentioned Ontario’s ancient or old-growth forests.
 Since then, more than 350 articles addressing Temagami’s ancient pine forests have appeared in over 35 Ontario newspapers.
 One of the first things Peter Quinby and the Tall Pines Project did was to develop a definition for old growth red and white pine forests.

 Wolf Lake, Temagami

 AFER is a member of the Wolf Lake Coalition.
-The wolf Lake old-growth forest is the world’s largest contiguous ancient red pine forest.
-It is 50 km northeast of Sudbury and is part of the Chiniguchi River canoe route.
+The Wolf Lake old-growth forest is the world’s largest contiguous ancient red pine forest.
+It is 50 km northeast of Sudbury and is part of the Chiniguchi River Canoe Route.

 Obabika Lake Old Growth

-province of Ontario and potentially beyond, was fought over the proposed logging of the Obabika Lake Old-growth Pine Forest located in the central portion of the Temagami Region.
-It is widely accepted that the Obabika Forest is the largest old-growth white and red pine forest remaining in the world at 6,000 acres.
+The single most intense forest protection battle, which changed the way old-growth forest was viewed across the Province of Ontario and potentially beyond, was fought over the proposed logging of the Obabika Lake Old-growth Pine Forest located in the central portion of the Temagami Region.
+It is widely accepted that the Obabika Forest is the largest old-growth white and red pine forest remaining in the world at ~6,000 acres.
 Its beauty and wild character also ranks among the most spectacular old-growth forests in Ontario.

 The protests to protect the Forest resulted in 344 arrests on the Red Squirrel Road in 1989 including the